wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/Review-Tool-User-Guide/Why.md

 Why do we need a human review tool with automated content moderation powered by machine learning and AI?

-We feel that you get the best results when humans and machines work together on harder cases.
-Humans can effectively augment machine learning models in cases where the prediction confidence has to be assisted or tempered with real world context.
+We think you get the best results when humans and machines work together on harder cases.
+Humans can effectively augment machine learning models in situations where the prediction confidence has to be assisted or tempered within a real world context.

-Humans focus on the edge cases and help the models learn and get better over time.
-The result is a hybrid, automated content moderation process that's better than if the humans or machines were working alone.
+Humans can focus on the edge cases and help the models learn and get better over time.
+The result is a hybrid, automated content moderation process that performs better than if the humans or machines were working alone.

 ## How the Review tool helps ##